FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Proposed FedVQCS framework

 The existing FL frameworks in \cite{UVeqFed,UVeqFed2,Du:20} consider vector quantization for compressing the local model updates, but without applying any dimensionality reduction technique.
 Unlike these frameworks, FedVQCS applies the CS-based dimensionality reduction before the vector quantization, which reduces the dimension of the local model update by allowing the transmission of its most significant entries only.
 In \cite{Aji:17,Wangni:18,Lin:18,Amiri:TSP,Amiri:TWC}, it has been reported that the accuracy of FL does not severely degrade when sending a sufficient number of the significant entries.
 Therefore, FedVQCS achieves further compression of the local model updates compared with the frameworks in \cite{UVeqFed,UVeqFed2,Du:20}, without significantly sacrificing the learning accuracy.
-The existing FL framework in \cite{FedQCS}, which is our prior work, also leverages the CS-based dimensionality reduction, but considers only scalar quantization.
-In general, the scalar quantization is inferior to the vector quantization considered in FedVQCS in terms of the quantization error.
-Moreover, FedVQCS optimizes the dimensionality reduction ratio to further minimize the reconstruction error at the PS, which was not explored in \cite{FedQCS}.
-Therefore, FedVQCS enables a more accurate reconstruction of the global model update when compared with the framework in \cite{FedQCS}.
+The existing FL frameworks in \cite{QCS1,QCS2,FedQCS} employ CS-based dimensionality reduction but rely solely on scalar quantization.
+In contrast, FedVQCS empolys vector quantization, which generally outperforms scalar quantization in terms of quantization error.
+Furthermore, FedVQCS optimizes key parameters such as the number of quantization bits per entry $Q$, a sparsity level $S$, and a dimensionality reduction ratio $R$ to minimize the reconstruction error at the PS (see Sec.~\ref{Sec:Param}).
+This optimization approach has not been thoroughly explored in the FL literature.
+Therefore, FedVQCS enables a more accurate reconstruction of the global model update compared to the QCS-based FL frameworks in \cite{QCS1,QCS2,FedQCS}.